ccatalao/polis/README.md

 # Install dependencies (if not already installed)
 npm install

-# Start the Expo development server
+# Start the Expo development server (not used in our current approach)
-npm start
+# npm start

 # Start the web development server with Expo
 npm run web

-# Build the web version for deployment
+# Build the web version for local testing
 npm run build:web

 # Serve the built web version locally using serve
-npx serve dist
+npx serve web-build

 # Serve the built web version locally on a specific port (e.g., 3000)
-npx serve -p 3000 dist
+npx serve -p 3000 web-build

 # Serve the built web version locally with a specific host (for testing on other devices)
-npx serve -l tcp://0.0.0.0:3000 dist
+npx serve -l tcp://0.0.0.0:3000 web-build
 ```

-The `npx serve dist` command is particularly useful for testing the production build locally before deployment.
-It serves the static files from the `dist` directory, simulating how they will behave when deployed to GitHub Pages.
+The `npx serve web-build` command is particularly useful for testing the production build locally before deployment.
+It serves the static files from the `web-build` directory, simulating how they will behave when deployed to GitHub Pages.

 ### Build Commands